makersacademy/airport_challenge/README.md

 **Possible Improvements**

 * Check to see if a plane (ex.
 Airbus 293) is in airport.
 Make sure it's not in other airports.
+Implement the ability to chart flights between airports.